sgbaird-5DOF/MATslurm/README.md

 # MATslurm
-Submit slurm sbatch scripts using MATLAB interface with smart binning of jobs based on walltime and compute server parameters.
-It also features tracking of model parameters and results and concatenation of those parameters and results even as the model changes.
-Designed to take the supercomputer setup and results compilation and make it agnostic to the MATLAB code being run.
+Submit slurm sbatch scripts using MATLAB with versatile function parameter testing and smart binning of jobs based on walltime.
+Thoroughly track and concatenate model parameters and results, even if model changes.
+Makes the slurm setup and results concatenation agnostic to the function being tested.